chartjs/chartjs-plugin-annotation/README.md

             // See http://www.chartjs.org/docs/#advanced-usage-creating-plugins
             drawTime: 'afterDatasetsDraw', // (default)

-            // Defines when annotations' labels are drawn.
-Defaults to
-            // drawTime.
-            labelDrawTime: 'afterDatasetsDraw', // (default)

             // Double-click speed in ms used to distinguish single-clicks from
             // double-clicks whenever you need to capture both.
 When listening for
             // both click and dblclick, click events will be delayed by this